How to Grind Black Pepper: 10 Essential Tips for Maximum Flavor

 2. Use a Quality Grinder

-A good grinder is essential if you want to get the best flavor out of your grind black pepper.
+A good grinder is essential if you want to get the best flavor out of your black pepper.
 There are two main types: manual and electric.
 Manual grinders give you more control, while electric ones are faster.
 Choose one that allows you to adjust the coarseness to suit your dish.

 3. Don't Overgrind